Matting and framing

 For my watercolor portrait clients:

 I offer optional matting and framing services to my portrait clients.
 All mats are the best archival rag mats available, and backing is either rag-covered foamboard or rag backing.
-I offer regular rag mats or
+I offer regular rag mats or deluxe "suede" mats.
+The artwork is mounted onto the backing board using acid-free linen tape hinges.
+This process allows for the slight seasonal expansion or contraction of the paper.
+The cost for matting and framing will vary depending on the size of the artwork and the type of mat chosen.

-http://nowhitepaint.blogspot.com/ deluxe "suede" mats.
+I offer optional matting and framing services to my portrait clients.
+All mats are the best archival rag mats available, and backing is either rag-covered foamboard or rag backing.
+I offer regular rag mats or deluxe "suede" mats.
 The artwork is mounted onto the backing board using acid-free linen tape hinges.
 This process allows for the slight seasonal expansion or contraction of the paper.
 The cost for matting and framing will vary depending on the size of the artwork and the type of mat chosen.

-corners, I don't do fancy inlays, and I don't do fancy cutouts.
+You will love the simplicity with which I generally mat and frame my art.
+I don't do fancy corners, I don't do fancy inlays, and I don't do fancy cutouts.
 In my opinion, the matting and the framing should complement the work of art rather than compete for the viewer's attention.

 I normally use regular glass on framed portraits which will be picked up.
-I do recommend that the regular glasshttp://nowhitepaint.blogspot.com/ eventually be replaced with conservation glass, especially if you will be hanging it in a relatively bright area of your home.
+I do recommend that the regular glass eventually be replaced with conservation glass, especially if you will be hanging it in a relatively bright area of your home.
 A good framing shop should be able to do this for you.

 For portrait paintings that are shipped, I never include glass because of the possibility of breakage in transit.